swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

-of `true` in the authentication request, the Service Provider SHOULD ensure that the `AuthnInstant` attribute of the `<saml2:AuthnStatement>` element is greater than the time when the request was sent (allowing for a reasonable clock skew).
+of `true` in the authentication request, the Service Provider SHOULD ensure that the `AuthnInstant` attribute of the `<saml2:AuthnStatement>` element is greater than the time when the request was sent (allowing for a clock skew).

-A reasonable clock skew according to this profile is between 3 and 5 minutes in either direction.
+The clock skew, according to this profile, SHOULD NOT exceed 1 minute in either direction.

 <a name="error-responses"></a>
 ### 6.4.
 Error Responses